platevoltage/README-assembly-line/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
-a readme.md generator using node.js
+a readme.md generator using node.js.
+Using inquirer.js, you are prompted to imput all of the information to assemble a readme in markdown format ready for GitHub.

 ## Usage